 Veteran seniors account for nearly 13% of the county senior population age 65 and older, which is lower than the proportion of veterans among older adult populations at the state and national levels (16% and 19% respectively).
 Among veteran seniors, a large segment is older than 75 years old, accounting for just over half (54%) of the county veteran population age 65 and older.
-All 188
+And older than 75 years old, accounting for just over half (54%) of the county veteran population age 65 and older.

-A majority (96%) of the veteran older adult population in SCC have income levels above the federal poverty level;189 however, given the high cost of living in SCC, many veteran seniors with fixed incomes may be at a higher risk of poverty.
+A majority (96%) of the veteran older adult population in SCC have income levels above the federal poverty level; 190 however, given the high cost of living in SCC, many veteran seniors with fixed incomes may be at a higher risk of poverty.

-With nearly 12,000 senior veterans (65+), or 40% of the senior veteran population, reporting having one or more disability, senior veterans are an important population to consider when planning where to devote resources.190
+With nearly 12,000 senior veterans (65+), or 40% of the senior veteran population, reporting having one or more disability, senior veterans are an important population to consider when planning where to devote resources.191